Bill Brown (linebacker): Professional career

 Brown was selected by the Chicago Bears in the ninth round, with the 108th overall pick, of the 1957 NFL draft.
 He instead signed with the Ottawa Rough Riders of the Interprovincial Rugby Football Union but was later released.
 After his stint with the Rough Riders, he became a teacher and football coach at Manlius Military Academy.

 Brown signed with the Boston Patriots of the American Football League (AFL) on February 18, 1960.
 He played in all 14 games, starting nine, for the Patriots during the team's inaugural 1960 season and recorded one interception.
 He played defense and special teams while with the Patriots.
 Boston finished the year with a 5–9 record.

-Personal life
+Coaching career

 Brown later served as a football coach at Berner High School in Massapequa, New York and the C.W.
 Post Campus of Long Island University.
 Berner High went undefeated four times while Brown was there.
 He died of cancer on April 18, 1989, in Hempstead, New York.
 He had been the offensive line coach at Hofstra University from 1986 until his death.